hpcleuven/VscDocumentation/source/access/windows_client.rst

 Before requesting an account, you need to generate a pair of SSH keys.
-One popular way to do this on Windows is using the freely available `PuTTY`_ client which you can then also use to log on to the clusters, see the :ref:`instructions for generating a key pair
+One popular way to do this on Windows is using the freely available `PuTTY`_ client which you can then also use to log on to the clusters, see the :ref:`instructions for generating a key pair with PuTTY
+<generating keys putty>`.

+Another popular way is using the (also freely available) :ref:`MobaXterm client <access using mobaxterm>`, see the :ref:`instructions for generating a key pair with MobaXterm
-<generating keys windows>`.
+<generating keys mobaxterm>`.

 Connecting to the cluster
 -------------------------